Athy: Sport

 Athy GAA was formed in 1887, and its playing pitches in the early days changed several times until 1905.
 In 1905 the club rented a field at the Dublin road from the South Kildare Agricultural Society—the present day Geraldine Park.
 The club had the initiative in those early days to erect a paling around the pitch and was the first club in Leinster to do so.
 This initiative and the club's effort were rewarded when the All-Ireland finals were played in Athy in 1906.

-Athy Rugby Club was founded in 1880 and is a five-time winner of the Leinster Towns Cup, most recently winning it in 2025.
+Athy Rugby Club was founded in 1880 and is a seven-time winner of the Leinster Towns Cup, most recently winning it in 2025 and 2026.

 Athy Golf Club was formed in 1906 as a nine-hole course and was extended to 18 holes in 1993.
 The course had a par of 71 and it extended to 6,400 yards from the medal tees.
 It is situated at Geraldine, a mile from town on the Kildare Road.

 Among the longer-standing sports clubs in the area is Athy Cricket Club, which was founded in 1872 and was one of the first cricket clubs in Kildare.

 Tri-Athy is a triathlon event held in Athy on the June Bank Holiday weekend.

 Other sports clubs serving the area include Athy Tennis Club, and Athy Town AFC. the club was formed in 1948 and is the main association football club in the town, it has now over 450 members with teams ranging from u4s to two senior adult teams, the junior teams play in the Kildare and District underage league with the senior teams playing in the leinster senior league and the carlow District football league respectively.
 The club celebrated its 75th birthday in 2023 making it one of the oldest soccer teams in leinster.

 The club play their games in Aldridge park which is situated in the showgrounds with Athy GAA and Athy Rugby club.